Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Step Seven – Serve

 Spoon the zaalouk into a shallow bowl or plate.
-Using the back of your spoon create a well.
-Drizzle with tahini sauce into the well.
+Using the back of your spoon, create a well.
+Drizzle tahini sauce into the well.
 Top with fresh cilantro and parsley.
 Serve warm or at room temperature with pita for scooping.

 Zaalouk with tahini on top and naan triangles on the plate.